It is a simple task to delete all photos from iPhone — or is it? What if you have 20000+ photos?

 - For 500 pieces of photos, it takes you 30 seconds to select by scrolling.

-- If you have large amount of photos, you might want to batch select and delete them for several times.
+- If you have a large number of photos, you might want to batch-select and delete them several times.
 If you keep scrolling and selecting, one step wrong, all the time you spend selecting might be wasted.

 If you delete thousands of photos in batch, the app might crash, and you have to select everything again.